 The Pubic Bone

-Again, starting with your hands on the crest of the ilium (a safe place), move your fingers tips forwards to the ASIS.
-Continue around this corner, sliding them medieally onto the soft muscles of your lower abdomen.
+Again, starting with your hands on the crest of the ilium (a safe place), move your fingertips forwards to the ASIS.
+Continue around this corner, sliding medially onto the soft muscles of your lower abdomen.
 If you’re not flexing your abs for a Muscle and Fitness cover shot, your fingers will sink in deeper into your abdomen the harder you press.
 (Toilet break anyone?)
-So get a feel of how much pressure might feel like a bit too much (crazy), then release but don’t lose contact (Lazy), and move your finger tips down an inch and again, press firmly into your Soft abdomen.
+So get a feel of how much pressure might feel like a bit too much (crazy), then release but don’t lose contact (Lazy), and move your fingertips down an inch and again, press firmly into your Soft abdomen.
 Still Soft?
 Then release and move down an inch and press again.
 Repeating this will progress your fingertips right into the top of your Pubic bone.
-Rest them there and tilt your pelvis backwards, Gangsta Bootie.
+Rest them there and tilt your pelvis backward, Gangsta Bootie.
 Muscle action?
-Welcome to the attachment of your six pack abs, your rectus abdominis muscle.
+Welcome to the attachment of your six-pack abs, your rectus abdominis muscle.

 Questions and comments in the FB post work best, see ya there.